What VBN does not do

 Because the entire app is client-side and the source is public, every claim on this page can be verified directly:

 - Open the browser developer tools, go to the Network tab, and watch for requests to any third-party domain.
-Aside from static asset loads from the same origin, there are none.
+Aside from same-origin asset loads (the site itself, the search index, and the optional Core Web Vitals beacon described above), there are none.

 - Search the repository for

 Applicationtab →Local Storage.
-The two keys listed above are all that is written.
+The keys listed above are all that is written.

 Clear all VBN data from this browser